 - A light coating is enough

-- Normally used for fusing of leather
+- Normally used for fusing leather

 Methods of Resin Coating